kmacdonald06/ai-openscale-icp/getting-started.md

 To quickly see how {{site.data.keyword.aios_short}} monitors a model, technical users can install a Python module that automates the configuration of {{site.data.keyword.aios_short}} and other services.
 Sample data is included.

+Additional tutorial links may be found in the [Additional resources](/docs/services/ai-openscale-icp/addl-rsc.html) topic.

 ## Before you begin
 {: #gs-prereqs}